 Cross trainers are just awesome.
 They give you an incredible full-body workout without the impact that usually comes with it.
 What more could you ask for?
 Well, that’s where the rest of the benefits of an elliptical cross trainer come from and don’t worry, we’re here to talk you through them.

 Want to move fast?
 Jump to the right section below.

 Firstly, and potentially most significantly, one benefit of a cross-trainer over other cardio machines is the low impact.
 Because of the motion that is being carried out, the exercise’s actual mechanics has next to no impact whatsoever on the joints.
-Impact is one of the biggest downsides to cardio like running or other aerobics (which is why it can be bad for your joints), and it's also light on the knees which even an exercise bike can't always offer you.
-It's like training on a cloud if you find the right fit.
+The impact is one of the biggest downsides to cardio like running or other aerobics (which is why it can be bad for your joints), and it’s also light on the knees, which even an exercise bike can’t always offer you.
+It’s like training on a cloud if you find the right fit.

 This is incredibly useful for deciding which muscle to work on specifically.
 Using the handles utilises the whole body from upper to lower and works the chest, shoulders, arms, and the entire leg group.
 If the handles are not used, your legs are worked harder, as well as your core to keep you stable.
 Different movements have different impacts, and it’s vital to know.

 (Another useful tip is that you can put things in reverse to change the game too.
 Going backwards works the glutes more than the front of the legs.
 That’s a useful tip to remember).

 Cardio, HIIT & Strength Training – All in One

-In actual fact, it's amazingly useful for implementing high-intensity workout training.
+In actual fact, it’s amazingly useful for implementing high-intensity workout training.
 You can go at a steady pace for a while and then really speed things up to build your stamina and endurance and burn off calories, depending on your workout goals.
 The cross trainer does exactly what you do.
-There's no room for cheating, bad technique, or relying on the equipment.
+There’s no room for cheating, bad technique, or relying on the equipment.